 The Council of the Association:

-- elects and relieves the president, the first vice‐president and vice‐presidents of the Association, the Executive Committee, the secretary‐general and possibly his deputy and the commissions of their offices by absolute majority of the members present at the Council;
+elects and relieves the president, the first vice‐president and vice‐presidents of the Association, the Executive Committee, the secretary‐general and possibly his or her deputy or deputies and the commissions of their offices by absolute majority of the members present at the Council;

 There shall be a meeting of the Council every four years during the Congress of the Association, or between the Congresses on proposal of the Executive Committee.

 The president of the Association is at the same time also chairman of the Council and of the Executive Committee.
 The president is elected for a period of four years and is not immediately re‐eligible.
 The first vice‐president and the vice‐presidents are elected for a period of four years and are re‐eligible.

 The president represents the Association, convenes the meetings of the Council and of the Executive Committee and presides over them and performs other duties with which he or she is entrusted by the Council.

 In case the president is absent, the office shall be occupied by the first vice-president or one of the vice‐presidents of the Association.

 The Executive Committee is the executive organ of the Association.